 But a trip to Ushuaia isn’t complete without a visit to the beautiful Tierra del Fuego National Park and so, when the opportunity arose to go trekking and canoeing in the southernmost National Park in Argentina, we seized it with both hands.

 Covering 243 square miles (630 sq km), the park meanders 37 miles or 60km north from the Beagle Chanel, bordering Chile.
 The El Parque station serves the famous Tren del Fin del Mundo – or End of the World Train – which is a beautiful 7km train journey through the park, taking in the stunning scenery.
-Unfortunately, we couldn’t ride the southernmost railway in the world due to staff contracting Covid-19 but it will be on our ‘to do’ list for January 2023 when we return south.
+Unfortunately, we couldn’t ride the southernmost railway in the world due to staff contracting Covid-19.

 Tierra del Fuego is renowned for spectacular scenic landscapes that feature coastline, forests, glaciers, lakes, mountains, and waterfalls.
 The park is also home to a host of wildlife, including 20 species of mammals, 90 species of birds and a huge variety of marine wildlife.